 NELI is targeted at Key Stage 1 students who have weaknesses in their language skills so are at risk of experiencing difficulties with their reading.

 The 30-week version of the early learning intervention is aimed at children in the final term of nursery and during reception.
 The 20-week programme is delivered to reception students only.
 Early intervention is known to close the attainment gap between disadvantaged children and their more affluent peers.
 Developed by Nuffield Foundation-funded academics, NELI has been proven to be underpinned by evidence.
-An efficacy trial of the programme by the Education Endowment Foundation (EEF) has been shown to have a positive impact on children’s learning.
-Six months after the programme had finished:

 Who developed NELI?